codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 :::

-## Recommendations for pushing bank transactions
+## How often to transactions

-Because of the way bank transactions work, we recommend you post seven days of transactions on the initial push.
-For subsequent pushes, we recommend you post daily transaction data.
+Bank transactions must always be sent to QBO in chronological order.
+Therefore, we recommend you post seven days of historic transactions on the initial push.
+For subsequent pushes, we recommend you post daily transaction data, which will be sent to QBO on a daily schedule.

 ## Push bank transactions to QuickBooks Online